 Fall and winter are ideal times for gathering natural materials from the yard to create beautiful and budget-friendly decorations.
 Magnolia leaves and grapevines are great for making wreaths.
 Pinecones, holly cuttings, pomegranates, and even whole citrus fruit are great for decorating tables and mantles.

 Are you looking for gift ideas to give your gardener this holiday season?
 Terrariums are all the rage and make unique gifts, while seeds and garden tools are always good gift ideas.
 A soil knife is a really cool gadget for a gardener because you can never have too many hand pruners.

 Early winter is a busy time of year in the yard and garden.
 It is a great time to plant cold-weather crops, such as lettuce, spinach, cabbage, and greens.
-We will begin planting our greens in the Big Tex ® Urban Farm during the weeks ahead.
+We will begin planting our greens in the Big Tex Urban Farms during the weeks ahead.
 You can also continue planting trees and evergreen shrubs during this time of year.
 If you are looking to add color to your winter flower beds, consider pansies and violas.
 They come in a wide variety of colors to meet your needs and will bloom faithfully in even the coldest of North Texas winters.
 Another stunning winter flower is the Turkish Cyclamen, which blooms all winter long in red, white, or pink.
-Cyclamen do great in full sun but are also one of the only winter bedding plants that will bloom well in shade.
+Cyclamen does great in full sun but is also one of the only winter bedding plants that will bloom well in shade.

 I hope you have enjoyed my tips.
 I’ll be back in January with more tricks and advice.

 Happy holidays to y’all, and until next time, happy gardening!